TUNNELING-GROUP/aqua-duct/docs/source/valve/valve_manual.rst

 Cluster Type of separate path
 """""""""""""""""""""""""""""

-Each separate paths has two ends: begining and end.
-Both of them either belong to one of the inlets clusters, or are among ouliers, or are inside the scope.
+Each separate paths has two ends: beginning and end.
+Both of them either belong to one of the inlets clusters, or are among outliers, or are inside the scope.
 If an end belongs to one of the clusters (including outliers) it has ID of the cluster.
 If it is inside the scope it has special ID of ``N``.
-Cluster type is an ID composed of IDs of both ends of separate path separted by colon charcter.
+Cluster type is an ID composed of IDs of both ends of separate path separated by colon charter.

-Visualisation
+Visualization
 ^^^^^^^^^^^^^

-Sixth stage of Valve calculations visualizes results calculated in stages 1 to 4.
-Visualization is done with PyMOL.
-Valve ustomaticaly starts PyMOL and loads visualisations in to it.
+Sixth stage of *Valve* calculations visualizes results calculated in stages 1 to 4.
+Visualization is done with PyMOL. *Valve* automatically starts PyMOL and loads visualizations in to it.
 Molecule is loaded as PDB file.
 Other objects like Inlets clusters or paths are loaded as CGO objects.

 Following is a list of objects created in PyMOL (all of them are optional).
 PyMOL object names given in **bold** text or short explanation is given.